 Must see places in Brussels

-In Brussels you can find all the famous monuments and sites of Europa in one place and miniature size.
+In Brussels, you can find all the famous monuments and sites of Europa in one place and miniature size.
 There is a small Eiffel tower and a small Big Ben.
 Mini Europe is located near to Atomium, so you can see two famous attractions in one trip.

-Atomium is a stainless steel building in a shape of a unit cell of an iron crystal.
+Atomium is a stainless steel building in the shape of a unit cell of an iron crystal.
 There is a museum inside, but it is very interesting from the outside.
 I visited it on a sunny day, which was perfect for going around the building and exploring all the different angles of the atoms.

-Old down with its imposing Grand Palace, Mannekin Pis sculpture of a little boy urinating, uncountable shops, pubs and waffle stands is a must see place for all.
+Old down with its imposing Grand Palace, Mannekin Pis sculpture of a little boy urinating, uncountable shops, pubs, and waffle stands is a must-see place for all.
 It would be wise to book your accommodation near the Old town so that you could easily access the beer pubs and enjoy the beautiful architecture on your way.

-One if the most interesting buildings in Brussels for me was this narrow house.
+One of the most interesting buildings in Brussels for me was this narrow house.
 If you look closely, you will see a short black car parked in front of the house – and it’s almost as wide as the house itself!